mcoghill/dsmart2/README.md

     18: predict.all ParamLgl    NA    NA       2          FALSE
     19:       nodes ParamLgl    NA    NA       2          FALSE

-In the above example, anything in the `id` column can be placed in the `args.model` list; for example, `args.model = list(mtry = 3, ntree = 100, importance = "gini")`.
+In the above example, anything in the `id` column can be placed in the `args.model` list; for example,

+    args.model = list(mtry = 3, ntree = 100, importance = "gini")

 See `lrn$param_set$levels` for a list of valid entries that may be used, or read the respective model package help page (i.e.: `?randomForest::randomForest`).

 Some important notes on the changes made, starting in the `disaggregate()` coding:

 1.  `mlr3` coding is used to generate all model types, including the `C5.0` defaults.
 Model types in this program are only allowed to be classification or probability based.
 No model resampling is performed here - this is a more recent update.
 Previously, the `caret` package was used to generate models that were not default, and you could perform model resampling within that coding if you wished.
 I chose to eliminate resampling here for simplicity, since the idea of using this algorithm is to generate multiple model predictions (realisations) anyways, which then get sent to a summarising function.
 Additionally, the use of `mlr3` model types allowed for a more simple model prediction script since the folks at `mlr3` generate model predictions all in the same object slots no matter the model type.
-This worked wonderfully.
+This worked wonderfully and was easy to provide a simple interface to, much like how the original `rdsmart` package worked well with `caret` models.

 2. The methods for sampling polygons all stayed the same, just using the `terra` package implementation over using `raster` and `sp` packages.
 While writing this, I found it simpler to roll the `.sampler()` function into the `.getVirtualSamples()` function, as it provided a cleaner comparison to the `.getStrtifiedVirtualSamples()` function.
 Additionally, rather than using `data.table::rbindlist()` at the end of the sampling, a `lapply()` iteration loop was created where it binds rows to itself through each iteration.
 This eliminated the use of the `data.table` and `foreach` packages.
 Messages indicating which polygon is being sampled is given throughout as well, moreso for debugging.